winci-ai/CW-RGP/README.md

   <img width="800" src="scripts/whitened.png">
 </p>

-This is a official implementation of [CW-RGP](https://arxiv.org/abs/2210.03586).
+This is an official implementation of [CW-RGP](https://arxiv.org/abs/2210.03586).

 ```
 @inproceedings{